Four ways VUMC is meeting the challenge of personal devices

 Supporting an environment of innovation and providing access to VUMC resources from personal devices requires additional security measures.

 “We need to ensure that our employees’ personal devices can be used to conduct VUMC business safely while our people are on the move.
 One way to do that is with the implementation of Mobile Device Management (MDM).
 This platform paves the way for the safe use of VUMC resources on our employees’ personal devices,” said Hutchinson.
 “This technology allows users to change the way they work for the better.
 It will eventually give our employees a secure one-stop-shop for all of their VUMC mobile applications and other work resources.”

 Specific ways VUMC is securing the Medical Center Infrastructure

 The VEC Cybersafe Communications Initiative is one example of VUMC’s efforts to protect our systems and data while maintaining employee access and productivity.
 This initiative is focused on providing platforms - some of which are already in use, or are coming soon - to create a more secure IT environment for employees to work within.

-The Cybersafe Communications Initiative systems include Accellion, Microsoft Advanced Threat Protection, Mobile Device Management, Multi-Factor Authentication, the Virtual Private Network (VPN), and others.
+The Cybersafe Communications Initiative includes Accellion, Microsoft Advanced Threat Protection, Mobile Device Management, Multi-Factor Authentication, a new Virtual Private Network (VPN), and others.

 See the flyer on Cybersafe Communications and print it out to display in your department.